Luzhniki Stadium: 1980 Summer Olympics

 In 1976–1979 the sports complex was repaired for the first time.
 The stadium was the chief venue for the 1980 Summer Olympics, the spectator capacity being 103,000 at that time.
 The events hosted in this stadium were the opening and closing ceremonies, athletics, football finals, and the individual jumping grand prix.

 Then General Secretary of the CPSU Central Committee and Chairman of the Presidium of the USSR Supreme Soviet Leonid Brezhnev declared the XXII Summer Olympic Games open.

 1982 Luzhniki disaster

-On 20 October 1982, disaster struck during a UEFA Cup match between FC Spartak Moscow and HFC Haarlem.
+On 20 October 1982, disaster struck during a UEFA Cup match between Spartak Moscow and HFC Haarlem.
 66 people died in the crowd crush, which made it Russia's worst sporting disaster and most infamous cover-up at the time.